YitengDang/MultiCellSim/README.md

 Using the App Installer:
 1. Download the .mlappinstall file of the latest release.
 2. Run the MATLAB Installer file.
 The program should unpack itself and install as an app in MATLAB.
-3. Run the app from the "Apps" menu in MATLAB.
+3. Run the installed app "MultiCellSim" from the "Apps" menu in MATLAB.

 Manually (recommended for MATLAB versions before R2018b):
 1. Download the source files from the release.